WueVsVirus/WueVsVirus.github.io/index.md

         text: >-
           We started to gather like minded people and started our stategies and future plans to them.
 As a result , interested people joined us!

-  - type: contact.html
-    section_id: contacts
-    title: Let's Get In Touch!
-    text: >-
-      Ready to start your next project with us?
-Give us a call or send us an email and we will get back to you as soon as possible!
-    actions:
-    - title: +1 (202) 555-014
-      icon: fa-phone
-    - title: E-Mail
-      icon: fa-envelope
-      url: mailto:contact@yourwebsite.com
-    - title: Twitter
-      icon: fa-twitter
-      icon_type: fab
-      url: '#'
-    - title: Facebook
-      icon: fa-facebook
-      icon_type: fab
-      url: '#'

 ---